pyhope/GEO419_Lec3/README.md

 /path/to/your/vasp.6.3.2.zip
 ```

-with the **absolute path** to the VASP zip file you uploaded (available from the course Canvas under Files).
+with the **absolute path** to the VASP zip file you uploaded to Adroit (available from the course Canvas under Files).
+Remember the path should point to the file on Adroit, not on your local computer.

 ---